malerax213/DataScience-project/README.md

-bd
+DataScience Project
 ==============================

-A short description of the project.
+A project based on the estimation of the population till 2050.

 Project Organization
 ------------